stackclass/build-your-own-interpreter/README.md

 ## Setup

-This challenge is developed using Codecraft Course SDK.
+This challenge is developed using StackClass Course SDK.
 Read the README there for information on how to contribute language support & submit solutions.

 ## Credits